-- Learning Resources Committee
+- Distance Education Committee

 The president may, with the advice and consent of the Senate, establish ad hoc committees whose composition, duration and purpose shall be set forth in the record at the time of their creation.
 The president may assign individuals to various tasks which are from time to time deemed necessary.
-An Elections and Nominations Committee shall be created to assist the secretary or designee in conducting elections.

 The faculty shall be represented by two members to the College of Marin Foundation Board.
-The positions shall be filled by appointment by the President, with the advice and consent of the other members of the Senate.
+The positions shall be filled by appointment by the college President, with the advice and consent of the other members of the Senate.
 Candidates shall be solicited from Senate members and other appropriate sources and will serve 2-year terms.

 prepare notices of election

 identify current senators and the number of vacant positions

 solicit candidates for the office of senator from the faculty

-- prepare a slate of candidates
+prepare a slate of candidates

-- certify election results to the Senate
+certify election results to the Senate

 SENATORS - VACANT POSITIONS.